${\mathbb Q}$-curves, Hecke characters and some Diophantine equations II: Examples

-Equation ~(\ref{eq:C=1}) was studied in several articles (see for example \cite{MR1770484}).
-It is known that the equation with $+1$ on the right hand side has at most one non-trivial solution (\cite{MR12619}) except when $d=1785$.
-Furthermore, in (\cite{MR1438594}) all solutions for $1\leq d \leq 150000$ are computed.
-The equation with $-1$ on the right hand side was studied in \cite{MR0065575}, where it is also shown that in all cases there is at most one non-trivial solution, and a condition for the existence is presented.
-A priori, the modular method should not work in cases when there exists a solution from solutions of (\ref{eq:C=1}) (although we will soon prove it does work for $d=6$).

-Before giving a detailed study of equation~(\ref{eq:24p}) for $d=6$ and $d=129$ (for computational reasons, while describing the fields we do not assume that $d$ is a discriminant, but that it is square-free), let us explain why we chose such values.
-The field $\Q(\sqrt{6})$ is the first one where the fundamental unit has norm $1$ (and also it contains a non-trivial solution for all primes $p$).
-The case $d=129$ is the first field where $2$ splits (so Ellenberg's result can be applied) and we could discard all newforms using Mazur's trick.
-For $d\in\{3,5,7,14\}$ there are modular forms without CM that cannot be discarded with the aforementioned strategy (so the modular method fails).
-For the other square-free values of $d$, the modular method does give a positive answer for primes $p>M$ (an explicit constant) with a prescribed congruence condition.
-The results are shown in Table~\ref{table:examplesd}.
-The table contains also the dimension of the weight two newform space (computed to discard possible solutions) as well as the dimension of the Hilbert parallel weight $2$ modular forms space (if one would follow the classical approach over $K$).
+In this section, instead of working with fundamental discriminants, we take values of $d$ which are square-free.
+We applied the method to study solutions of (\ref{eq:24p}) for square-free values $1 \le d \le 20$ and $d=129$.
+The field $\Q(\sqrt{6})$ is the first one where the fundamental unit has norm $1$ and also contains a non-trivial solution for all primes $p$.
+The case $d=129$ is the first field where $2$ splits (so Ellenberg's result can be applied) and also where all newforms could be discarded using Mazur's trick.
+For $d\in\{3,5,7,14\}$ there are modular forms without complex multiplication that cannot be discarded with the aforementioned strategy (so the modular method fails).
+For the other square-free values of $d$, the modular method does give a positive answer but only for primes $p>M$ (an explicit constant) with a prescribed congruence condition.
+A summary of the results is presented in Table~\ref{table:examplesd}.
+The table contains also the dimension of the weight two newform space (computed to discard possible solutions) as well as the dimension of the Hilbert parallel weight $2$ modular forms space (if one would follow the classical modular approach over $K$).
 Note the dimension of the Hilbert space becomes almost infeasible from a computational point of view very soon.